betheden/hebrew-grammar/content/pronoun_demonstrative.rst

 Summary
 -------

-Demonstrative pronouns replace or qualify nouns.
-"This," "that," "these," and "those" are common translations.
+Demonstrative pronouns specifically refer to a person or thing that is presumed familiar to the reader or listener.
+Demonstrative pronouns are usually translated into English with the words "this", "that", "these", or "those".

 Article
 -------

-A demonstrative pronoun is a
-:ref:`pronoun`
-that refers to a
-:ref:`noun`
-or noun phrase that is presumed familiar to the reader or listener.
+A demonstrative :ref:`pronoun` refers to a :ref:`noun` or phrase that is presumed familiar to the reader or listener.
 For example if it has been mentioned earlier in the sentence.
 It can also function as a demonstrative
 :ref:`adjective`,